AALEKH/RecacheSQL/README.md

 ## Testing

-* **This redis has currently only been tested on MAC OS X enviornment , however pull request for other system            enviornment are welcome**
+* **This redis-udf has currently only been tested on MAC OS X enviornment , however pull request for other system            enviornment are welcome**